Do Litigants in Person receive special treatment from the courts in England and Wales?

 So, What’s the Verdict?

-And if you need any help, then our team of specialist litigation solicitors are available.
+If you need any help in dealing with a legal action, then our team of specialist litigation solicitors are available.
 After all, knowing the difference between an apple and an orange could make all the difference in your case.